Field-angle-resolved landscape of non-Fermi-liquid behavior in the quasi-kagome Kondo Lattice CeRhSn: Results

-\textbf{Thermal measurements.} To apply the magnetic field exactly parallel to the $ab$ plane, the field-angle $\phi_H$ dependence of the specific heat $C$ was investigated at 0.1~K by rotating a magnetic field of 2~T within the $ac$ plane.
-As shown in Fig.~\textbf{2a}, a sharp peak was observed in the $C(\phi_H)/T$ data centered at $\phi_H=0^\circ$.
+To apply the magnetic field exactly parallel to the $ab$ plane, the field-angle $\phi_H$ dependence of the specific heat $C$ was investigated at 0.1~K by rotating a magnetic field of 2~T within the $ac$ plane.
+As shown in Fig.~\ref{angle}(a), a sharp peak was observed in the $C(\phi_H)/T$ data centered at $\phi_H=0^\circ$.
 Nearly the same $\phi_H$ dependence of the specific heat was obtained from a measurement in a rotating field within the $a^\ast c$ plane, perpendicular to the $a$ axis.
 These results indicate that the enhancement of the specific heat under an in-plane magnetic field can be easily destroyed by field misalignment of only a few degrees.

-To provide further evidence for the anomalous state under a precisely-aligned in-plane magnetic field, a relative change in the entropy $S$ with $\phi_H$ was investigated via the field-rotational technique.\cite{Kittaka2018JPSJ} Figure \textbf{2b} shows the field-rotational magnetocaloric effect at 0.1~K in 2~T within the $ac$ plane.
-By using the thermodynamic relation, $(\partial S/\partial \phi_H)_{T,H}=-C/T(\partial T/\partial \phi_H)_{S,H}$, the relative change in $S$ with $\phi_H$, $\Delta S_\phi=S(\phi_H)-S(90^\circ)$, was investigated and plotted in Fig.~\textbf{2c}. $\Delta S_\phi$ shows a very sharp peak at $\phi_H=0^\circ$ with a full width at half maximum of at most $4^\circ$ (inset of Fig.~\textbf{2c}).
-This is evidence that QC is robust against $H$ exactly parallel to the quasi-kagome plane.
+To provide further evidence for the anomalous state under a precisely-aligned in-plane magnetic field, a relative change in the entropy $S$ with $\phi_H$ was investigated via the field-rotational technique.\cite{Kittaka2018JPSJ} Figure \ref{angle}(b) shows the field-rotational magnetocaloric effect at 0.1~K in 2~T within the $ac$ plane.
+By using the thermodynamic relation, $(\partial S/\partial \phi_H)_{T,H}=-C/T(\partial T/\partial \phi_H)_{S,H}$, the relative change in $S$ with $\phi_H$, $\Delta S_\phi=S(\phi_H)-S(90^\circ)$, was calculated and plotted in Fig.~\ref{angle}(c). $\Delta S_\phi$ shows a very sharp peak at $\phi_H=0^\circ$ with a full width at half maximum of at most $4^\circ$ [inset of Fig.~\ref{angle}(c)].
+This is evidence that the NFL behavior is robust against $H$ up to 2~T only when $H$ is exactly parallel to the quasi-kagome plane.